thingylabs/performance.thingylabs.io/docs/s1-supplement-protocol.md

 ---
 layout: default
 title: Study 1 Supplement Protocol
+subheading: This protocol details the nutritional supplement strategy for Study 1 at Thingylabs GmbH, owned by D3velop Ltd (In Gründung) in Seychelles and licensed to Thingylabs GmbH.
+It supports our investigation into employee well-being, cognitive performance, and productivity, adhering to Sports and Nutritional Sciences standards.
 ---

 <!-- docs/s1-supplement-protocol.md -->
 # Study 1 Supplement Protocol

-## Overview
-This protocol details the nutritional supplement strategy for Study 1 at Thingylabs GmbH, owned by D3velop Ltd (In Gründung) in Seychelles and licensed to Thingylabs GmbH.
-It supports our investigation into employee well-being, cognitive performance, and productivity, adhering to Sports and Nutritional Sciences standards.

 ## Supplements
 Participants use these non-proprietary supplements at their discretion.
 Follow packaging unless you choose otherwise.
 Links may include affiliate commissions: